• Skip to primary navigation

 Do I have to cook the zucchini for pesto?

-No. You can use raw zucchini for a slightly different flavor and texture profile.
-Just be sure to squeeze out any excess moisture after grating or blending so your pesto doesn't turn watery.
-That said, I prefer it cooked-it mellows the flavor, gives the pesto a richer, silkier texture, and skips the whole squeeze-the-zucchini step.
+No. You can use raw zucchini for a slightly different flavor and texture.
+Just shred it, salt it, and squeeze out as much moisture as you can before blending.
+That said, I prefer it cooked - it mellows the flavor, gives the pesto a richer, silkier texture, and skips the whole squeeze-the-zucchini step.

 Can I make zucchini pesto without nuts?

 Yes.
-Use sunflower seeds or pumpkin seeds in the same quantity the recipe asks for, for a nut-free version that's just as delicious and allergy-friendly.
+Use sunflower seeds or pumpkin seeds in the same quantity for a nut-free version that's just as creamy and delicious.
+Hemp seeds also work well and add a nice protein boost.

-Close-up of an open jar of zucchini pesto with a spoon, surrounded by fresh zucchini and a lemon.
-Beside it is a slice of toast spread with zucchini pesto and topped with baby spinach, and roasted chickpeas.
+Close-up of an open jar of vegan zucchini pesto with a spoon, surrounded by fresh zucchini and a lemon.
+Beside it is a slice of toast spread with zucchini pesto and topped with baby spinach and roasted chickpeas.

 More Zucchini Recipes to Try